hangjoni/webdev/README.md

 29 Aug
 Started A/B Test calculator web app project using Vue and JS.
 Finished the rough logic and UI [repo here](https://github.com/hangjoni/stat-calc)

+## Day 46, 47, 48

+3 Sep
+Learning TailwindCSS.
+Class names are intuitive but mastering it and getting productive with the right setup, linting and plugins take time

+## Day 51

+8 Sep
+Deployed a TailwindCSS landing page to Netlify